er0ck/er0ck.github.io/_posts/2017-03-27-Do_you_even_PR?.md

+---
+layout: post
+title:  "Do You Even PR?"
+---
 We in the software industry are super familiar with the github/gitlab/bitbucket Pull Request (PR) workflow.
 Much of this PR muscle comes from slinging open-source software, and for good reason.

 When working on a close-knit team, why do we push PRs and then move on to something else?